douglasnovy/Engineering_Wiki/topics/Control_Systems.md

      - **Parameter Daily Record?**
      - **Load Range Enabled?**
 2. **Configure Daily ProcessNow Sequence**:
-   - In StackStudio, go to **ProcessNow-Sequences**.
+   - In StackStudio, go to *ProcessNow-Sequences*.
    - Select the daily sequence and ensure **Task PDR** is enabled.
-   - Include the desired parameter in the PDR list.
+   - If the *Parameters* field is blank, all parameters are included; otherwise, ensure CO₂ is checked.
 3. **Apply Changes**:
-   - Click the apply icon to update the StackVision Server.
+   - Click the *Apply* icon to update the StackVision Server.
 4. **Verify Load Bin Selection**:
-   - Use DataLab to check the *Load Range* field for the parameter.
+   - In DataLab, view the *Load Range* field (Fields → Part 75) to confirm the correct bin number.

+---

 ### 2. Data Requirements
-For EPA methodology:
+For EPA-style control chart analysis:
-- Hourly CO₂ concentration data
+- **Hourly CO₂ concentration data**
-- Load bin data
+- **Load Bin data**
-- MODC (Monitor Operating Data Codes)
+- **MODC (Monitor Operating Data Codes)**
-- Date of last CO₂ RATA
+- **Date of last CO₂ RATA**

+---

 ### 3. EPA Control Chart Methodology
 **Step 1: Identify Load Bin**
-- Select the most-used load bin to maximize data availability.
+- Select the most-used load bin to maximize available data.
 - Optionally, evaluate multiple bins to check load dependency.

 **Step 2: Establish Baseline**
-- Retrieve daily average CO₂ concentration for 30 days post-RATA.
-- Ensure at least 6 valid operating hours per day.
-- Calculate baseline mean and standard deviation.
+- Use 30 days of daily CO₂ averages (≥6 valid hours/day).
+- Calculate:
+  - **Baseline Mean**
+  - **Standard Deviation**

-**Step 3: Calculate Control Limits**
+**Step 3: Set Control Limits**
-- UCL = Baseline mean + (k × standard deviation)
+- UCL = Mean + (k × Standard Deviation)
-- LCL = Baseline mean − (k × standard deviation)
+- LCL = Mean − (k × Standard Deviation)
-  *(k is typically 3 for 3σ limits)*
+  - *k* is typically 3 for ±3σ limits.

-**Step 4: Ongoing Monitoring**
+**Step 4: Monitor and Detect**
-- Compare current daily averages to control limits.
+- Plot daily averages against control limits.
-- Investigate points outside limits or sustained shifts toward limits.
+- Investigate points outside limits or unusual trends.

-### 4. Data Processing Workflow (Lowman_CS4 Example)
-1. Perform load range analysis in StackVision for 1 year to determine normal range.
-2. Export RATA data from DataLab to Excel.
-3. Retrieve CO₂ PPM and unit load for 30 days after RATA.
-4. Filter data for normal load range.
-5. Export quarter-to-date CO₂ and load data.
-6. Separate date/hour fields in Excel for analysis.
-7. Apply control chart calculations.

 ---

+### 4. Practical Workflow (Lowman_CS4 Example)
+1. **Determine Normal Load Range**:
+   - Perform Load Range Analysis in StackVision for 1 year.
+2. **Export RATA Data**:
+   - From DataLab, export CO₂ PPM and Unit Load for 30 days post-RATA.
+   - Filter for normal load range.
+3. **Export Quarter-to-Date Data**:
+   - Retrieve CO₂ PPM and Unit Load for the current quarter.
+   - Filter for normal load range.
+4. **Data Preparation**:
+   - Separate date and hour fields in Excel.
+   - Calculate daily averages and control limits.
+5. **Chart Creation**:
+   - Plot averages with UCL/LCL for visual monitoring.

+---

 ## Best Practices
+- **Regular Baseline Updates**: Refresh baseline statistics after each RATA to account for system changes.
-- **Narrow Load Bands**: Always evaluate within a consistent load bin to minimize variability.
+- **Multiple Load Bin Analysis**: Evaluate more than one load bin to detect load-dependent anomalies.
-- **Frequent Monitoring**: Run control chart evaluations regularly, not just post-RATA.
-- **Data Validation**: Ensure at least 6 valid hours per day for daily averages.
+- **Data Quality Checks**: Ensure ≥6 valid hours per day for inclusion in daily averages.
-- **Multiple Load Bins**: Check across bins to detect load-dependent anomalies.
-- **Automated Alerts**: Configure StackVision to flag data outside control limits.
-- **Historical Comparison**: Compare current data to multiple past baselines for trend analysis.
+- **Automated Monitoring**: Use StackVision’s automation to reduce manual errors.
+- **Investigate Early**: Any point outside control limits should trigger an immediate review of monitoring systems.

 ---

 ## Source Attribution
 - **[Document 1: CO₂ Control Chart SV Configuration]**
-  - Detailed StackVision configuration steps for enabling load bin calculations and daily parameter recording.
+  - Provided detailed StackVision/StackStudio configuration steps for enabling load bin calculations and parameter daily records.
-  - Guidance on verifying load bin selection in DataLab.
+  - Explained verification of load bin selection in DataLab.

 - **[Document 2: EPA Control Chart Methodology]**
-  - Formalized procedure for detecting under-reported emissions using control charts.
+  - Outlined EPA’s step-by-step procedure for detecting under-reported emissions using control charts.
-  - Emphasis on load bin selection, baseline creation, and statistical limit calculation.
+  - Defined data requirements and rationale for load bin selection.

 - **[Document 3: Lowman_CS4 CO₂ Control Chart]**
-  - Practical example of data retrieval, filtering, and Excel-based control chart analysis.
+  - Offered a practical workflow for data extraction, filtering, and chart creation using Excel.
-  - Step-by-step workflow integrating RATA and quarter-to-date data.
+  - Included example calculations for standard deviation and control limits.

 - **[Document 4: StackVision Control Charts Presentation]**
-  - Conceptual overview of control chart benefits and data requirements.
-  - Clarification of CO₂ data handling, load bin calculation, and baseline statistics.
+  - Explained the purpose and benefits of control charts in emissions monitoring.
+  - Clarified data sources and statistical concepts used in control chart analysis.

 ---

-If you’d like, I can also create a **visual workflow diagram** that integrates the StackVision configuration, EPA methodology, and Lowman example into a single operational process map.
-Would you like me to do that?

-## See Also

-- [[Environmental]] - In the context of environmental compliance, they h...
+Would you like me to also include a **sample control chart diagram** in the consolidated document to visually illustrate the methodology?
+This could help make the procedure more intuitive.